Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

-Even without looking at the large multinational corporations that constitute the core of [Surveillance Capitalism](https://thebaffler.com/latest/capitalisms-new-clothes-morozov), we can see that these articles are sistematically violated from most computer device that we "own".
+Even without looking at the large multinational corporations that constitute the core of [Surveillance Capitalism](https://thebaffler.com/latest/capitalisms-new-clothes-morozov), we can see that these articles are systematically violated from most computer device that we "own".

 People who cannot configure their own mail server, cannot have 12 granted.